finart-vn/p2p-lending-services/docs/p2p-lending-platform-flow.md

     participant GW as API Gateway
     participant CREDIT as Credit Service
     participant BUREAU as Credit Bureau
-    parameter RISK as Risk Engine
+    participant RISK as Risk Engine
     participant LOAN as Loan Service
     participant COMPLIANCE as Compliance Service